The Missing Piece in Modern Diets: Why We Need to Eat Nose-to-Tail Again

 • Chicken Drumsticks

-Our pre-made bone broth also makes it convenient to easily fit collagen into your daily routine!
+Our collagen-rich bone broth (canned in glass) also makes it convenient to easily fit collagen into your daily routine!

 [i] https://pubmed.ncbi.nlm.nih.gov/30944692/